thompsy/go-linux-worker/README.md

 # Go Linux Worker

 The Go Linux Worker Service executes arbitrary Linux commands on behalf of clients.
 Processes are isolated to a basic Apline Linux container using Linux `namespaces` and resource constraints are provided using `cgroups`.

-The primary purpose of this project was to allow me to experiment with `namespaces` and `cgroups`. to better understand how containers work under the hood.
+The primary purpose of this project was to allow me to experiment with `namespaces` and `cgroups` to better understand how containers work under the hood.

 The design of the service can be seen in the [design document](DESIGN.md).